Tekateka/Credit-Risk-Analysis/README.md

 ## Overview of the analysis

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, we need to employ different techniques to train and evaluate models with unbalanced classes.
+Therefore, there is a need to employ different techniques to train and evaluate models with unbalanced classes.

 ## Purpose